Are you concerned about losing account information by password theft, phishing, hacking, or keylogging scams? Now there is less to worry about.

 The Skinny on Universal 2nd Factor (U2F)

 FIDO U2F is an emerging open authentication standard, with native support in platforms and browsers.
 U2F breaks the mold for high security public key authentication, removing the complexity of drivers, specialized client software, and the traditional costly CA model.
-With FIDO U2F, one single YubiKey 4 or YubiKey 4 Nano supports any number of online services, with no user information or encryption keys shared between the service providers.
+With FIDO U2F, one single YubiKey supports any number of online services, with no user information or encryption keys shared between the service providers.
 Learn more about FIDO U2F.

 More from Yubico